 - Submit the manuscript for review by the Award Panel before 15 August 2018 (in addition to the manuscripts required by EJCTS).

-In 2018 we will be introducing a new format for the Young Investigator Award in Acquired Cardiac Surgery which will again be repeated in 2018.
+In 2017 we introduced a new format for the Young Investigator Award in Acquired Cardiac Surgery which will again be repeated in 2018.